The Writers Room

 Since 1974, Humanitas has honored and empowered screenwriters whose work explores the human condition in a nuanced, meaningful way.
 We champion screenwriting projects that explore the human condition, as we believe the act of acknowledging our common humanity can be transformational for audiences.
 A strong desire to identify and nurture new generations of screenwriters dates back to Humanitas’s founding and led to the creation of annual programs like the New Voices Fellowship, College Screenwriting Awards, and Industry 101.

 Thanks to generous support from The Muriel Pollia Foundation, Humanitas is continuing The Writers Room, a TV writing workshop for high school students.
 The Writers Room offers students an introduction to TV writing and the opportunity to act as the “staff” of a TV “writers room,” working together to pitch, outline, and draft a teleplay of a pre-existing series.
 The Writers Room Workshop concludes with a table read in front of an audience.
-The 2024-25 Writers Room is offered in person at Hollywood High School once a week throughout the school year.
+The 2024-25 Writers Room is offered in person at Hollywood High School throughout the school year.

 THE WRITERS ROOM 2024-25